-1.6 Failure to adhere to this code may give rise to grounds for your removal as a member of the SCJC under the provisions of subsection 9(2) of the 2013 Act.
+1.6 Failure to adhere to this code may give rise to grounds for your removal as a member of the SCJC under the provisions of subsection 9(2) of the Scottish Civil Justice Council and Criminal Legal Assistance Act 2013 ("the 2013 Act").
 Before invoking that process, the Lord President may choose to offer guidance or a warning or both or to invoke any of the sanctions outlined in paragraph 7.1 of this Code.